Liouville-Arnold theorem for homogeneous symplectic and contact Hamiltonian systems: Liouville--Arnold theorem for contact Hamiltonian systems

-The commutativity of the diagram \eqref{eq:diagram_functioral_symplectization} follows from the fact that the composition of contactomorphisms (respectively, exact symplectomorphisms) is a contactomorphism (respectively, exact symplectomorphism), and the uniqueness of the symplectization of each contactomorphism. \end{proof}
+The commutativity of the diagram \eqref{eq:diagram_functioral_symplectization} follows from the fact that the composition of {conformal contactomorphisms} (respectively, exact symplectomorphisms) is a {conformal contactomorphism} (respectively, exact symplectomorphism), and the uniqueness of the symplectization of each {conformal contactomorphism}. \end{proof}

 The fact that the symplectization preserves the composition of morphisms permits to symplectize the vector fields.
-Let $X\in \X(M)$ be an infinitesimal contactomorphism, and let $\phi_t$ be its flow.
+Let $X\in \X(M)$ be an infinitesimal {conformal contactomorphism}, and let $\phi_t$ be its flow.
 Notice that

-and thus ${\phi}_t^\Sigma$ is also a flow.
-Since it is the symplectization of contactomorphisms, $\phi_t^\Sigma$ is a flow of homogeneous symplectomorphisms.
-Hence, its infinitesimal generator, ${X}^\Sigma$ is an infinitesimal homogeneous symplectomorphism. \begin{theorem}[Symplectization of vector fields] Let $\cdist$ be a contact distribution on the manifold $M$.
+where these compositions are defined, and thus ${\phi}_t^\Sigma$ is also a flow.
+Since it is the symplectization of {conformal contactomorphisms}, $\phi_t^\Sigma$ is a flow of homogeneous symplectomorphisms.
+Hence, its infinitesimal generator, ${X}^\Sigma$ is an infinitesimal homogeneous symplectomorphism. \begin{theorem}[Symplectization of vector fields] Let $\cdist$ be a contact distribution on a manifold $M$.
 Let $(M^\Sigma, \theta)$ be an exact symplectic manifold.
-A symplectization $\Sigma\colon M^\Sigma\to M$ provides a bijection between infinitesimal contactomorphisms $X$ on $M$ and infinitesimal homogeneous symplectomorphisms $X^\Sigma$ on $M^\Sigma$ such that $X$ and $X^\Sigma$ are related by the bijection if and only if
+A symplectization $\Sigma\colon M^\Sigma\to M$ provides a bijection between infinitesimal {conformal contactomorphisms} $X$ on $M$ and infinitesimal homogeneous symplectomorphisms $X^\Sigma$ on $M^\Sigma$ such that $X$ and $X^\Sigma$ are related by the bijection if and only if